industry topics

 • PTI is a voluntary trade organization representing major manufacturers of portable and stationary power tools.

-• There are 9 member companies, 5 of which manufacture table saws.
+• There are nine member companies, five of which manufacture table saws.
 Member companies employ over 13,000 people with facilities in 40 states and employees in all 50 states.

 • Members represent numerous brands of power tools, e.g. Black & Decker, DeWalt, Milwaukee, Ryobi, Ridgid, Bosch, Festool, Dremel, RotoZip, Hitachi, Makita, Skil, Hilti and Metabo.